 Craft Registration (Shannon Navigation and Erne System)

-Boats on the Shannon Navigation with engines more than 15bhp are obliged to register with Waterways Ireland.
-On the Erne registration of craft with engines over 10bhp is obligatory
+Boats on the Shannon Navigation with engines more than 15bhp have a legal requirement to register with Waterways Ireland.

 Any changes to ownership must be notified to Waterways Ireland immediately.